Related Concepts

 • APT: Advanced Persistent Attack, multi-phase, long-term, stealthy, and advanced operation against a specific target

-• Pen-Testing: Involves using the same tools, techniques, and methodologies that someone with malicious intent to report system vulnerabilities
+• Pen-Testing: Involves using the same tools, techniques, and methodologies that someone with malicious intentions would use, to find and report system vulnerabilities

 • Offensive Security: Proactive security strategies that use the same tactics that malicious actors use in real-world attacks to strengthen the security of a system